Jumbo (2008 film): Plot

 Jumbo then set out with King Vikramaditya to avenge the death of his father.
-Jumbo shows the same strength and skill which his father possessed in his days.
+Jumbo shows the same strength and skill that his father possessed in his days.
 They challenge Bakhtavar for a one-on-one combat.
 Then follows a fierce battle between Jumbo and Bakhtavar, in which Jumbo kills Bakhtavar in the same manner that his father was killed.
-In the end, Akshay, again emphasises his words, "everything's gonna be all right, when we walk side by side".
+In the end, Akshay again emphasises his words, "Everything's gonna be all right when we walk side by side."